<HEAR THE WATER SPEAK: NIBI

 How has Wisconsin’s climate changed in the past?

-Wisconsin Climate Change Time Traveler- What's the Future for Wisconsin?
+What's the Future for Wisconsin's Climate?

-Wisconsin Climate Change Time Traveler- What's the Future for Wisconsin?
+What's the Future for Wisconsin's Climate?

-• A2 Scenario- This model is characterized by a future with intensive fossil fuel use and high carbon emissions, higher than today’s rate.
+A2 Scenario- This model is characterized by a future with intensive fossil fuel use and high carbon emissions, higher than today’s rate.

-• A1B Scenario- This model uses a middle level rate of fossil fuel use where future carbon emissions remain similar to what we are experiencing today.
+A1B Scenario- This model uses a middle level rate of fossil fuel use where future carbon emissions remain similar to what we are experiencing today.
 This scenario is most similar to the RCP 4.5 scenario.

-• B1 Scenario- This model is characterized by a future with lower fossil fuel use and lower carbon emissions than today’s rates.
+B1 Scenario- This model is characterized by a future with lower fossil fuel use and lower carbon emissions than today’s rates.

 Ceded Territory of the lake superior ojibwe